 I love making the most amazing bone broths and soups to help support and nourish my digestive and immune system.
 I have always been making my own broths and stocks using my usual 10 litre stainless steel stock pot - but now it's so easy I just set and forget.
 Making your bone broth is as easy as making a bowl of porridge - it's that simple.

 Bone broth is not only a winter staple meal, it's also a key ingredient in gut health.
 It can be enjoyed as a healing elixir, soup, or a welcome addition to casseroles.
-I love adding seasonal vegetables of the moment, which makes them more into a complete meal as well as taste purely delicious.
+I love adding seasonal vegetables of the moment, which makes it into a complete meal and purely delicious.

-While generally made from organic chicken or beef bones, my full proof version uses grass fed oxtail that provides loads of nutritional benefits that come from its gelatin and mineral rich properties.
+While generally made from organic chicken or beef bones, my fool-proof version uses grass-fed oxtail that provides loads of nutritional benefits that come from its gelatin and mineral rich properties.
 I remember my grandparents and mum constantly making oxtail or chicken soup for us when we were young - especially when we were unwell.
 The tradition has been carried on by yours truly and it's a staple in my kitchen all year round.

 WHAT IS BONE BROTH?